 A Readers Theatre can be a very enjoyable activity and requires no sets, costumes, props, or memorized lines.
 Consider dramatic segments from your favorite children’s story or comic book for students to practice their oratory and character skills.
 Voice-over actors are paid handsomely for their reading talents; a skill any language learner can practice on their own!

 Here are excerpts from three children’s fairy tales – a genre rich in melodrama.
-Who amongst your students can chew the scenery with the utmost angst?
+Who among your students can chew the scenery with the utmost angst?

 Improvisation For many, full-on improvisation is difficult for the simple reason that, like life, there’s no script.
 Improvisation will challenge your acting and listening skills to their limits!
 For effective improvisational exercises, direct your actors to follow one simple rule: you can’t say ‘no.’ This means if I have a fancy lampshade on my head and tell you I’m the King of Spain, go with it… you wretched peon; otherwise you kill the scene!
 Improvisation is about as close as you get to spontaneous, real-world dialogue, getting students to thinking on their feet, listening, and stretching their language ability.
 Here are a few example ‘scenarios’ that are typical of improvisational setups.
 When divvying up scenes, write the scenarios on cards and allow students to choose in a blind drawing.